appscode/blog/content/post/kubedb-v2024.4.27/index.md

 - KubeDB support for two new MongoDB versions `5.0.26` & `7.0.8` have been introduced in this release.

-- RestoreSession still running even after a failure bug fixes for MongoDB Restic backup and restore support.
+- Bug fix on updating the RestoreSession status: After a failed restore process with KubeStash Restic support, the RestoreSession status was not updated correctly.
+That has been fixed in this release.

 - Improvement in MongoDB Go-client.
 Added new authentication support for specific users and specific databases.

-- Bug fix on updating the RestoreSession status: After a failed restore process with KubeStash Restic support, the RestoreSession status was not updated correctly.
-That has been fixed in this release.

 ## Memcached